Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * [w3schools](https://www.w3schools.com/howto/howto_css_placeholder.asp) for modifying placeholder

 **Note:**
-**These are credited on the css file*
+**These are credited on the CSS file*

 **--- JavaScript ---**
 * [Tobias Ahlin Bjerrome](https://tobiasahlin.com/moving-letters/#3) for fancy heading display
-* [Traversy Media](https://www.youtube.com/watch?v=Yw-SYSG-028) I refer this YouTube tutorial to get an idea of how to build Speed Typing game.
-Code written on my JavaScript are based on this with my customisation.
+* [Traversy Media](https://www.youtube.com/watch?v=Yw-SYSG-028) I refer to this YouTube tutorial to get an idea of how to build a Speed Typing game.
+The code written on my JavaScript is based on this with my customisation.
 Below is the link to the original code of this tutorial.
 This is to prove that I did my customisation instead of just copying and pasting their code on my main.js<br>
 ([Link of Original Code](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/credits/traversy-media.pdf))

-* [Coding Journey](https://www.youtube.com/watch?v=THZyM2z8s-o) I refer this YouTube tutorial to get an idea of how to provide country information display.
-Code written on my JavaScript are based on this with my customisation.
+* [Coding Journey](https://www.youtube.com/watch?v=THZyM2z8s-o) I refer to this YouTube tutorial to get an idea of how to provide country information display.
+The code written on my JavaScript is based on this with my customisation.
 Below is the link to the original code of this tutorial.
 This is to prove that I did my customisation instead of just copying and pasting their code on my main.js<br>
 ([Link of Original Code](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/credits/coding-journey.pdf))

 **Note:**